Brick Chips for Landscaping Can Boost Your Curb Appeal

 Besides brick chips, there are other rock options you can use in your landscaping.
 According to HomeAdvisor, the typical cost to purchase delivered rocks, stones, gravel, and riprap is $15 to $100 per ton, or about $20 to $120 per cubic yard, on average.

-- Pea gravel: These rocks often come from larger river rocks that have been made into small (pea-sized) pieces that are usually 3/8 inch in size.
-Pea gravel comes in a variety of colors including beige, rust, brown, gray, and white, and is generally used for walking paths and patios.
+- Pea gravel: These rocks often come from larger river rocks that have been made into small, pea-sized, pieces, usually 3/8 inch in size.
+Pea gravel comes in a variety of colors, including beige, rust, brown, gray, and white, and is generally used for walking paths and patios.

 - Flagstones: These common yard stones are chiseled into flat pieces from either sandstone or limestone.
 Flagstones are often used for paths, driveways, retaining walls, or stepping stones.
 They can vary in size depending on the area you want to cover.

-- River rocks: These smooth stones range from 3/4 inch to 2 inches in size and come in colors such as white, gray, black, or brown.
-River rocks are often used between stepping stones, as decorative dry river beds, and for borders around trees.
+- River rocks: These smooth stones range from 3/4 inch to 2 inches in size and come in white, gray, black, or brown.
+They are often used between stepping stones, as decorative dry river beds, and for borders around trees.

 - Crushed granite: This rock choice is not as finely crushed as decomposed granite and typically comes in dark charcoal gray, tan, and brown.
-Crushed granite can be used in larger areas including driveways, walkways, and patios.
+It can be used in larger areas, including driveways, walkways, and patios.

 - Decomposed granite: Known as DG to professional landscapers, this granite has been finely crushed.
-Decomposed granite comes in gray, brown, red, and gold, and is used for paths, trails, and driveways.
+It comes in gray, brown, red, and gold, and is used for paths, trails, and driveways.

-- Mexican pebbles: Also known as beach cobble or river pebble, these naturally-formed volcanic rocks usually range in size from 1/2 inch to 5 inches with colors including gray with blue undertones, black, tan, ivory, and brown.
+- Mexican pebbles: Also known as beach cobbles or river pebbles, these naturally-formed volcanic rocks usually range in size from 1/2 inch to 5 inches with colors including gray with blue undertones, black, tan, ivory, and brown.
 Mexican pebbles are often used for walkway accents, and water features, and placed around plantings as an alternative to mulch.

 Curb appeal tips using brick chips or other landscaping rocks